Team Resistant to New Technology? You’re Not Alone.

-Yet new technologies are often the best way for a company to gain a competitive edge.
+Yet new technologies are often the best way for a company to gain a competitive edge or improve productivity.

-Adopting the latest newest devices, software, and processes before others in your field can improve profits and improve brand perception.
+Adopting the latest new devices, software, and processes before others in your field can improve profits and improve brand perception.

-So how can you implement new technologies while minimizing resistance to change?
+So how can you implement and take advantage of new technologies while minimizing resistance to change?

 Know Your Audience: Who Will Need To Be Convinced?

 In most cases, there are two different audiences that need to be persuaded before a new technology can be successfully implemented.

 Decision Makers: The first group are those who control the company’s resources.

 New technologies typically require both time and money to implement — that means buy-in from key decision makers will be an essential part of successfully implementing any new technology or process.
 Influencers and champions of the new tech can often help sway decision-makers who are resistant to change.

 Public endorsement of a new program by top level management can also help convince the next group: the end users.

 End Users: This is the other group that will need to be persuaded.
 End users are those employees who will using and will be directly affected by the new technology or process on a day-to-day basis.